THE POETRY OF

 Christmas Eve

-box), the glittering beauty of which I remember from my earliest
+stars, cups, and glass bead wheels, bells, the glittering beauty of which I remember

 Day, nothing should be eaten until dinner to see the "golden